parimalp/compute_acceleration_using_Vitis/README.md

 Step 4: Input and Output Data Type Transformation

-Data from kernel interface is passed to `xf::cv::resize()` by `xf::cv::Array2xfMat()`, it transform  pointer type to xfMat type.
+Data from kernel interface is passed to `xf::cv::resize()` by `xf::cv::Array2xfMat()`, it transforms  pointer type to xfMat type.
 The output xfMat after processing needs to be transformed back to array to output to memory.
 It's a reverse of input read flow.

 ```C++
 xf::cv::Array2xfMat<AXI_WIDTH, TYPE, MAX_IN_HEIGHT, MAX_IN_WIDTH, NPC>(image_in, in_mat);